h2oai/h2o-llmstudio/documentation/docs/concepts.md

 ### Perplexity

 Perplexity (PPL) is a commonly used evaluation metric.
 It measures the confidence a model has in its predictions, or in simpler words how 'perplexed' or surprised it is by seeing new data.
-Lower perplexity means the model is highly confident in the sequence of words it is responding with.
-The underlying assumption is that the model's confidence is correlated to accuracy.
-Perplexity actually does not reference the ground truth at all and is usually only used to evaluate how well the model has learned the training data.
+Perplexity is defined as the exponentiated cross-entropy of a sequence of tokens.
+Lower perplexity means the model is highly confident and accurate in the sequence of tokens it is responding with.